padima1/redenMasternodeSetup/README.md

 **NOTE:** This installation guide is provided as is with no warranties of any kind.

-**NOTE:** Newer version of the script (v1.1) does not ask for IP address or masternode genkey anymore.
-Instead the __script will detect VPS IP Address and generate the private key automatically__
+**NOTE:** This newer version of the script (v1.1) does not ask for IP address or masternode genkey anymore.
+Instead the __script will detect VPS IP Address and generate Masternode Private Key (genkey) automatically__.
+It will also create a 2GB swap file.

 If you follow the steps and use a newly installed Ubuntu 16.04 VPS, it will automatically configure and start your Master Node.
 Ubuntu 17.10 and other Linux distros ate not currently supported.